 The teacher can be really, really valuable in helping students develop these capabilities—to know what it’s like to be a member of a team.

-The other thing a teacher can do is give assignments where students are engaged in finding out about situations in the real world.
+Another step a teacher can take is to give assignments where students are engaged in finding out about situations in the real world.
 Here is where discourse and collaboration connect to the other performance expectations.
 For example, in engineering, students at the high school level are expected to address global issues and essentially take them apart, and see which parts could be solved by engineers—the issue of climate change is an example.
 It is really valuable for students to have some hands-on experience where they see how energy is generated and to find different ways of using energy that are more efficient.

 The skills of working together with other students and being able to conduct productive discourse are extremely important in the science classroom—just as important as understanding science concepts.